One DnD 2025 Class and Subclass Tier List Breakdown

 Peace

-Emboldening Bond (Level 3) (Level 3) – S- Tier – A very powerful ability.
-Getting a 1d4 every turn on a relevant roll will slow games down tremendously (especially as more and more players get the bond), but is just much more powerful than it looks in general.
+Emboldening Bond (Level 3) – S Tier – A very powerful ability.
+Getting a 1d4 every turn on a relevant roll will slow games down tremendously (especially as more and more players get the bond), but this is still much more powerful than it looks in general.

-Channel Divinity: Balm of Peace – A+ Tier – While this will be extremely powerful in earlier levels as you can heal a good amount of health with each use of this, this doesn’t scale particularly well and its usefulness is pretty dependent on how large your party is.
+Channel Divinity: Balm of Peace (Level 3) – B Tier – While this will be extremely powerful in earlier levels as you can heal a good amount of health with each use of this, this doesn’t scale particularly well and its usefulness is pretty dependent on how large your party is.

-1st Level Spells (Level 3) – D- Tier – While it may seem like Peace can do no wrong in terms of quality, these spells are pretty bad and I would be surprised if I ever used either.
+1st and 2nd Level Spells (Level 3) – C- Tier – While it may seem like Peace can do no wrong in terms of quality, both the 1st and 2nd level spell options are pretty sad to middling.
+I do like Aid and Warding Bond can be solid, but the opportunity cost for taking them normally was quite low.

 3rd Level Spells (Level 5) – D+ Tier – These spells aren’t useless, but you probably aren’t getting much if any use out of them.